John Craig Dixon

 - Died November 19, 2011 in Charlotte, NC USA

 At the age of 16 and before the 1941 season started, Sonny Dixon was signed as an amateur free agent by the Washington Senators.
-The young man would have no idea of how far and how long the major leagues were away.
+The young man had no idea of how far and how long the major leagues were away.
 He was assigned to his hometown Charlotte Hornets in his first year and appeared in only 3 games, going 1-1.
-He stayed right there for his second season, this time going 5-12 with a 2.98 ERA.
+He stayed there for his second season, this time going 5-12 with a 2.98 ERA.

 Dixon was in the high minors through the rest of his pro baseball career that ended in 1961 with the Nashville Volunteers.
-Sonny spent 18 active seasons in pro ball (1941-1961) and had accumulated some impressive statistics.
+Sonny spent 18 active seasons in pro ball (1941-1961) and accumulated some impressive statistics.
 His minor league career sheet shows that he appeared in 510 games, winning 141 and losing 122 while pitching in 2,209 innings, allowing 2,331 base hits and 608 base on balls for a career 3.65 ERA.

 After baseball, he worked as a manager of a Handy Pantry convenience store in his native hometown of Charlotte, NC.